chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 - It can be useful to consider alternative solutions to the problem and describe the trade-offs among them.
 - A design issue should have two developers not involved in the effort to review.
-- To find reviewers, send an email to chapel-developers_.
-Subscribe to the mailing list before sending an email.
+- To find reviewers, post an inquiry to the `Chapel Developers`_ Discourse forum.

   * Use a prefix of ``[Design]`` in the subject header.
   * Include a short summary of the topic, potentially including motivation